Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 - _Development_: is the default way of executing the code.
 Data of a previous Development run is erased. `python main.py` will run it.

 - _Experiment_: data are stored after each run, and an identifier is attached to each run. `python main.py --experiment` will execute the code in Experiment mode.
 The user can decide the identifier to run with the data of a previous run.
-The version number can be given: `python main.py --experiment 1`.
+This version number can be given like this: `python main.py --experiment 1`.

 - _Production_: data are stored after each run.
 The user can decide the identifier to run with the data of a previous run. `python main.py --experiment` will execute the code in Experiment mode, or `python main.py --experiment 1` to run it with a specific version.